Our service at a glance

-- As with many areas of education, e-Safety is most effective when it is integrated into the curriculum and a consistent message is shared amongst staff, parents and students.
+- As with many areas of education, Online Safety is most effective when it is integrated into the curriculum and a consistent message is shared amongst staff, parents and students.

 - Examine the latest approaches to safeguarding children and young people from grooming and harmful content online.

 - Understanding the latest developments from social media encouraging young people to stay safe online and the positive use of social media.

 - Understanding the potential risk areas online and the dangers of sharing images

 - Knowing how to engage with issues of online-bullying and ‘sexting’ and dealing with what upsets children online.

-- Gaining insight from other schools on their approach to developing an effective e-safety strategy that encourages the safe use of the internet and new technologies
+- Gaining insight from other schools on their approach to developing an effective online safety strategy that encourages the safe use of the internet and new technologies

 - Guidance on the use of apps both personally and organisationally and the relationship between new technologies and consistent behaviours